tech-drew/mini-rack-home-lab/docs/networking-equipment-analysis.md

 I have not personally tested TP-Link Omada or Ruckus equipment.
 I deployed a full Ubiquiti setup at my parents’ house with multiple APs, and Wi-Fi stability and performance were excellent.
 However, the Ubiquiti Dream Router 7 has a relatively underpowered CPU and is more prosumer-focused than enterprise-grade in terms of features.

-For my home network and lab, the MikroTik router alone satisfies all routing and firewall requirements.
-If higher-layer routing, VPN, or advanced firewall capabilities are needed in the future, adding an OPNsense router would be a viable option.
+For my home network and lab, the MikroTik router alone meets all routing and firewall requirements.
+While next-generation enterprise routers exist, they are generally cost-prohibitive for home use.
+If more advanced firewall or routing capabilities are needed in the future, adding an OPNsense router is a viable option.

 **Key Takeaways**
 - **Single AP setups:** MikroTik APs perform well and provide advanced configuration options.
 - **Multi-AP setups:** For seamless roaming, consider pairing a MikroTik router with Ubiquiti APs.
 - **Hands-on learning:** MikroTik is excellent for exploring routing, VLANs, firewalling, and Layer 3 networking.